moveworks/coding-challenges/movie_api/README.md

 # Movie API Coding Challenge

-This readiness assessment can be used to help you determine if your developers have the skills needed to build new capabilities with Creator Studio. **If they can complete this challenge comfortably, they will be able to successfully build most use cases in Agent Studio.**
+This readiness assessment can be used to help you determine if your developers have the skills needed to build new capabilities with Agent Studio. **If they can complete this challenge comfortably, they will be able to successfully build most use cases in Agent Studio.**

 *This exercise should take no more than 30 minutes to complete.*